I reviewed the book “The Highly Sensitive Parent: Be Brilliant in Your Role, Even When the World Overwhelms You”, even though I am not a parent.

 Chapter 6 discusses the intensification of social contacts once you become a parent.
-It elaborates on the different social contacts you create once you have children and how to interact with all of these types of connections when you are highly sensitive.
+It elaborates on the different social contacts you create once you have children.
+Also, it dives into how to interact with all of these types of connections when you are highly sensitive.

 The last two chapters of the book touch upon highly sensitive parents and their partners.
 Here, common issues that may arise during parenthood are discussed as well as tools on how to fix them.

-It was comforting for me to read that our worries about parenthood and its challenges do not come out of the blue and that they are valid concerns.
+It is comforting for me to read that our worries about parenthood and its challenges do not come out of the blue.
+They are valid concerns.
 However, this book gave me hope that we can be brilliant parents with the right tools in our tool kit and enough help from our surroundings.